masood-mashu/a11yfix/README.md

 ## Why this project is useful

 A11yFix turns accessibility from static detection into sequential decision-making, making it a practical benchmark for repair-oriented agents.

-## Hackathon context

-Built for the Meta PyTorch OpenEnv Hackathon.